-202 kg (445 lb)

-\ Total weight of rider, passenger, cargo and accessories
+193 kg (425 lb)\ Total weight of rider, passenger, cargo and accessories evenly from side to side.

-Proper loading of your vehicle is important for several characteristics of your vehicle, such as handling, braking, performance and safety.
-Do not carry loosely packed items that can shift.
-Securely pack your heaviest items close to the center of the vehicle, and distribute the weight evenly from side to side.
 Properly adjust the suspension for your load, and check the condition and pressure of your tires.
 NEVER OVER-LOAD YOUR VEHICLE.
 Make sure that the total weight of the cargo, rider, passenger, and accessories (cowling, saddlebags, etc. if approved for this model) does not exceed the maximum load of the vehicle.
 Operation of an overloaded vehicle could cause tire damage, an accident, or even injury.